Claris: History

-Creation

-During the early days of the Macintosh computer, Apple shipped the machines with two basic programs, MacWrite and MacPaint, so that users would have a working machine "out of the box".
+In the early days of the Mac, Apple shipped the machines with two basic programs, MacWrite and MacPaint, so that users would have a working machine "out of the box".
 However, this resulted in complaints from third-party developers, who felt that these programs were good enough for so many users that there was little reason to buy something better.

 Apple decided to allow the programs to "wither" so that the third-party developers would have time to write suitable replacements.
 The developers did not seem to hold up their end of the bargain, and it was some time before truly capable replacements like WriteNow came along.
 In the meantime users complained about the lack of upgrades, while the third-party developers continued to complain about the possibility of upgrades.

 Eventually Apple decided the only solution was to spin off the products to a third party of its own creation, forming Claris in 1987.
 Claris was also given the rights to several lesser-known Apple products such as MacProject, MacDraw, and the hit Apple II product AppleWorks.
 Claris' second corporate headquarters (nicknamed "The Wedge") was in Santa Clara, about six miles from the main Apple campus.
+The company began with five software products totaling about $50 million in revenue and access to Apple's distribution, acquisition, and marketing resources, with a goal of becoming fully independent in 18 months.